alexrobincrabbe/Wordwell/README.md

 - As a touch screen user, I can swipe letters on the board so that I can guess words

-- As a player I can see my longest word so that I can try to beat my record.
+- As a player I can see my longest word so that I can try to beat my record

-- As a player I can see all of my scores, and those of other players so that I can compare my best scores with other players
+- As a player I can see all of my scores and those of other players so that I can compare my best scores with other players

-- As user, I can view all posts made by users so that I can see a user's post history.
+- As a user, I can view all posts made by users so that I can see a user's post history

 # Visual Design